Dancin’ In The Era of COVID-19, Cold & Flu (oh my!)

 In-Studio Prevention Steps

-- Handwashing & Hand Sanitizing: We will require frequent handwashing of our students and staff.
+- Handwashing & Hand Sanitizing: We encourage frequent handwashing/sanitizing of our students and staff.

 - Discouraging close contact: We have adjusted certain aspects of our classes to increase personal space and decrease frequent touching.

-- Surface Cleaning: We wipe down frequently touched surfaces often.
+- Surface Cleaning: We wipe down frequently touched surfaces.
 Community equipment, such as mats and barres are wiped down before and after each use.
 Hands are also sanitized before and after using equipment.

 - Coughs and Sneezes: We are encouraging dancers to cough and sneeze into their arms, not in their hands.
 We are actively teaching this technique in pre-primary classes where younger dancers are still learning.